Darwin’s “Missing Link” That Could Revolutionise Your Team

 By using various scenarios for the Prisoner’s Dilemma, they explain the five mechanisms that have helped to give rise to cooperative behaviour, from the molecular to the societal levels.
 The mechanisms are

-- Indirect reciprocity As Nowak and Highfield explain it, “If I scratch your back, my good example will encourage others to do the same and, with luck, someone will scratch mine.”
+- Indirect reciprocity As Nowak and Highfield explain it, “If I scratch your back, my good example will encourage others to do the same, and, with luck, someone will scratch mine.”
 Or, more colloquially, “what goes around, comes around.”
-This works well in larger communities, where direct reciprocity is ineffective.
-It relies on the power of reputation and sufficient transfer of information about people’s behavior.
+This works well in larger communities where direct reciprocity is ineffective.
+It relies on the power of reputation and sufficient transfer of information about people’s behaviour.

 Most structures in research seem to rely on the evolutionary mechanisms of natural selection and random mutation to ensure innovation and progress.
 Joachim Bauer has already pointed towards the mechanism of cooperation as another mechanism.
-In their book Supercooperators, Martin Nowak and Roger Highfield explain the five mechanisms that give rise to cooperative behavior.
+In their book SuperCooperators, Martin Nowak and Roger Highfield explain the five mechanisms that give rise to cooperative behaviour.

-In my next article, I share some practical ideas you can apply to leverage this missing link in evolutionary theory how to improve the levels of cooperation in your team which could in turn revolutionise the quality and quantity of your research.
+In my next article, I share some practical ideas you can apply to leverage this missing link in evolutionary theory and improve the levels of cooperation in your team, which could, in turn, revolutionise the quality and quantity of your research.